Meditation

 Technique

-Though there are many techniques to meditate, beginners can choose any one of the following two.
+While there are many meditation techniques available, beginners can opt for either of the following two.

 Concentration meditation